syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 rtfDocument.Dispose();

-//Save the docuemnt into memory stream
+//Save the document into memory stream

 MemoryStream stream = new MemoryStream();